August 18, 2025

 Screen configurations scale as your kitchen grows.
 Each display connects to specific stations or order types through Clover's dashboard.

-TouchBistro KDS works with commercial-grade kitchen touchscreens and integrates directly with TouchBistro POS to route orders from tableside ordering, online channels, and phone orders to the appropriate kitchen screens.
+TouchBistro KDS runs on commercial-grade kitchen touchscreens and pulls orders from TouchBistro POS, so tableside orders, online channels, and phone orders all land on the right kitchen screen automatically.

 The interface displays tickets with large text, color-coded priority indicators, and swipe gestures that let kitchen staff bump items without handling menus.
 New line cooks can operate the system with minimal training.